Last updated 1 April 2022

-The Family Law Act 1975 (Cth) (Family Law Act) now compels separated parents with children to make a genuine effort to resolve that dispute by family dispute resolution before applying to the courts for an order (s 60I(1) Family Law Act).
+The Family Law Act 1975 (Cth) (Family Law Act) compels separated parents with children to make a genuine effort, with some exemptions, to resolve that dispute by family dispute resolution before applying to the courts for an order (s 60I(1) Family Law Act).
 Parties must:

 - participate in negotiations, conciliation, mediation, arbitration or counselling

 - comply with their duty of disclosing relevant facts, reports and concerns.

 Family relationship centres are dispute resolution forums, and their purpose is to give separating parents a place to go to discuss the needs of their children and agree on parenting arrangements without going to court.
 Dispute resolution practitioners are independent of all the parties (s 10F Family Law Act).
 The centres provide information, advice, dispute resolution and other relevant services.
 They do not provide legal advice.

 The first hour of joint dispute resolution is provided free of charge (or low cost) to give parties the opportunity to create a parenting plan.
 Further dispute resolution assistance and other services are provided either free of charge or at a cost determined by each centre and is usually based on the client’s income.
 A national Family Relationship Advice Line exists to offer both legal and non-legal advice.

 A family dispute resolution practitioner is a person who is (pursuant to the Family Law Act):

 - accredited as a family dispute resolution practitioner under the Accreditation Rules (s 10A)